-Edin Dzeko has been widely linked with a move away…
+Chelsea have been linked with a move for Sami Khedira…

 In the last article, I laid out the reasons that Spurs’ attacking philosophy needed a massive overhaul after Modric’s departure.
 In this article, I hope to establish why Spurs attacking future is a 4-3-3 that features a midfield of Sandro or Parker playing alongside Dembele and Sigurdsson.